 AARP Eye Center

-Communities across Oregon are working to become more livable for residents of all ages.
+PORTLAND, OR—Communities across Oregon are working to become more livable for people of all ages.
 AARP is working in partnership with local leaders, organizations, and dedicated residents to help make that vision a reality.
 As part of that effort, AARP Oregon is pleased to announce the Age-Friendly Communities Grants, with four grantees from across the state.
 These grants fund innovative projects that inspire change in transportation, public spaces, diversity and inclusion, civic engagement, and more.
 The grantees were chosen from applicants for the national AARP Community Challenge Grant and are funded by AARP Oregon.
 In June, six national grantees were announced.

 AARP’s nationwide work on livable communities supports the efforts of neighborhoods, towns, cities and counties across the country to become great places for all residents.
 To learn more about the work funded by the AARP Community Challenge here in Oregon and across the nation, visit aarp.org/CommunityChallenge.
 You can also view an interactive map of Community Challenge projects and AARP Oregon’s livable communities work at aarp.org/livable.